rustyrussell/bolts/04-onion-routing.md

 allowed for an HTLC onion, but this should be used sparingly as it is reduces anonymity set, hence the recommendation that it either look like an HTLC onion, or if larger, be a fixed size.

+Onion messages don't explicitly require a channel, but for spam-reduction a node may choose to ratelimit such peers, especially messages it is asked to forward.

 # Test Vector